MacKenzie Falls Revitalisation

 The above projected timeline is likely to change and is subject to assessments, on-ground and construction industry conditions.
 This timeline will be updated as the project progresses.
 Last updated November 2023

 MacKenzie Falls is one of the most spectacular and most visited sites in the Grampians (Gariwerd) National Park.

-The Victorian Government is investing $7.76 million to revitalise the MacKenzie Falls visitor precinct and surrounding area, including the Zumsteins (Bun-nah) walking trail and day visitor area.
+The Victorian Government is investing $7.76 million to revitalise the MacKenzie Falls visitor precinct and surrounding area.
 This project is on the Traditional Lands of the Jardwadjali and Djab Wurrung peoples.

-The full scope for the MacKenzie Falls Revitalisation project is being determined but is likely to include improved education and interpretive signage, track improvements and all-abilities access, potential track upgrades and extensions, safety improvements, new facilities, and parking and congestion management.
+The full scope for the MacKenzie Falls Revitalisation project is being determined but is likely to include improved education and interpretive signage, track improvements and all-abilities access, safety improvements, new facilities, and parking and congestion management.
 Environmental and cultural heritage assessments will inform exactly where, when and how components of the project are delivered.

 Visitor services, such as food and beverage and visitor information, or tours that comply with National Parks regulations may also be considered at the site.

 The MacKenzie Falls Revitalisation project will build on community consultation and design investigations that were undertaken for the site in 2017.
 Parks Victoria is proud to be working in partnership with the Gunditj Mirring Traditional Owners Aboriginal Corporation, Eastern Maar Aboriginal Corporation, and Barengi Gadjin Land Council Aboriginal Corporation to plan and design the project.